ManageIQ/manageiq-documentation/_includes/provider-ocp-add-container.md

             self-signed certificate.
 For this option, copy your provider’s CA certificate to the **Trusted CA Certificates** box in PEM format.

-            **Note:**

-            In OpenShift, the default deployment of the router generates certificates during installation, which can be used with the **SSL trusting custom CA** option.
-Connecting a Hawkular endpoint with this option requires the CA certificate that the cluster uses for service certificates, which is stored in `/etc/origin/master/service-signer.crt` on the first
-            master in a cluster.

           - **SSL without validation**: Authenticate the provider insecurely using SSL.
 (Not recommended)